theforeman/theforeman.org/plugins/foreman_ansible/1.x/index.md

 ## 4.2 Selecting roles for a host

 Ansible roles can be assigned to a host on 'Ansible Roles' tab on the host's edit page.
 It is also possible to inherit Ansible roles form a host group.

+After your host is provisioned and calls home (by using `foreman_url('built')` in a template), Foreman will do an initial Ansible run to configure the host according to the applicable roles for it.
+Since Foreman cannot know how long it will take until the host comes back online after the OS is installed and rebooted, Foreman will make Ansible timeout for 5 minutes.
+This is configurable under Administer > Settings, 'Post-provision timeout' or on a per-host basis by overriding the setting with a parameter.

 Inherited roles are added automatically upon host group change and the select interface disables direct removal of such items.
 ![select roles for host](static/images/plugins/foreman_ansible/select_roles_for_host.png)